DerivedFunction/bookish-octo-robot/README.md

 # Tabbed: AI chatbot in New Tab and Sidebar

 A new tab page with an AI-like user interface.
+Note: 1.0.5.0 does not have the latest features such as Search Everywhere.
 ![Promo](./samples/Promo.png)

 ## Youtube Video

 [![Sample 1](./samples/Sample_1.png)](https://www.youtube.com/watch?v=PDgovF1dNBg)

 ## How to run from source